The acid medium (vinegar,whey) helps to neutralize the enzyme inhibitors (phytates), making beans and grains more digestible and nutrient-dense.

 I think I’d just as soon get those extra minerals out of what I’m eating, so I soak.
 As another interesting aside, if you visit Rebuild from Depression, the author is very much in favor of reducing phytate consumption to assist with recovery from depression.
 On her website she gives a pretty exhaustive breakdown of various methods of reducing phytates and their effectiveness.
 Her conclusion is a long soak in hot water because she prefers the flavor.
 With what I’ve been cooking, I really don’t notice a difference.

-Here are a couple of my favorite bean recipes.
+Here is one of my favorite bean recipes.

 Bean Soup with Ham